 Rome’s contribution to Western culture is difficult to overestimate, but most visitors do not penetrate the city’s complex, interwoven layers.
-This 12-day study tour provides you with a detailed examination of Rome’s history, art and culture, from antiquity to the present, through an extended series of lectures and guided site visits.
+This 12-day study tour provides you with a detailed examination of Rome’s history, art and culture, from antiquity to the present, through daily background lectures, guided site visits and extended walking tours.
+The tour includes many sites that visitors overlook, such as Ostia Antica, Palazzo Massimo and Rome’s spectacular mosaics from late antiquity.
 This tour is ideal for the independent traveller: group visits are carefully balanced with time for independent exploration.

 Study tours are more physically demanding than other residential tours offered by Academy Travel.
 Throughout the tour we undertake extended walking tours, often along Rome’s cobbled streets, visit historic buildings which may not have elevators, and utilise the extensive local public transport network for journeys in the city.
 Also, while study tours are full of group activities, a reasonable degree of independence is required.

 Superb collections of antiquities, including the Vatican Museums, the Capitoline Museums and Palazzo Massimo

 The spectacular works of Caravaggio and Bernini throughout the city and in the Galleria Borghese